-Olivier salad (Olivié in Russian) is a potato salad of sorts and can often be found on dinner tables in Russia and many other European countries.
-This salad is a staple party dish because all the chopping can be made ahead of time and then combined in mayonnaise just before serving.
+Olivier Salad (Olivié in Russian) is a potato salad of sorts and can often be found on dinner tables in Russia and many other European countries.
+This salad is a staple party dish because all the chopping can be made ahead of time and then combined with mayonnaise just before serving.
 It’s especially popular this time of the year.

 As with potatoes, these can be hard boiled the night before so they are completely cooled when it’s time to peel them and dice.
 Everything dices better when chilled.

-Okay, these are totally optional but I like the extra pop of color it brings to the salad.
+Okay, these are totally optional but I like the extra pop of color it gives the salad.
 And it adds an extra dose of beta-carotene.
 I toss them in the oven along with the potatoes but take them out much sooner than the spuds.